 I only have a couple of criticisms for the game, and the major one is the music.
 It seems appropriate for the game, but after fifteen to twenty minutes of it, you’ll be wishing you could turn it off.
 There is no way found to do so that I could find.
 Basically, you’d have to turn the volume of your television off to do away with it.

 My other complaint is that it doesn’t really give you much in the way of instruction.
-It briefly shows you the different menus and kind of sends you to sink or swim.
+It briefly shows you the different menus and sends you to sink or swim.

 Overall, I found Sushi-Go-Round very fun.
-It isn’t a game that I’d spend a lot of time playing by myself, but in a competitive social setting, it’s perfect!
+It isn’t a game I’d spend a lot of time playing alone, but in a competitive social setting, it’s perfect!
 This game is perfect for a small party of three to four people.

 Amazon.com has Sushi Go Round listed at 29.99 currently, and at that price, it’s well worth the money!
 Give it a shot and stick with it for a bit.
 I’m certain that you’ll enjoy it!